 Reviewed by Annabel

-This brings me to Weir’s second novel, Artemis, which, on a first glance, appears to have more in common with Becky Chambers than The Martian – but Weir does give us a similarly wise-cracking protagonist, and another geeky technical theme which he explores in detail.
+This brings me to Weir’s second novel, Artemis, and on a first glance it appears to have more in common with Becky Chambers than The Martian – but Weir does give us a similarly wise-cracking protagonist, and another geeky technical theme which he explores in detail.
 If The Martian was about growing potatoes in space, Artemis is about welding!
 But more of that later.

-Artemis is a lunar colony of around 2000, a mix of permanent residents plus wealthy tourists, built 40km from the Apollo 11 landing site on the Sea of Tranquillity.
+Artemis is a colony of around 2000 permanent residents plus wealthy tourists, built 40km from the Apollo 11 landing site on the Sea of Tranquillity.
 Five interconnected domes top the mostly underground city.
 Artemis runs on Nairobi time – the colony had been founded by Kenya, which, situated on the equator offers easy ascent into orbit and didn’t ask too many questions, making it the economic hub of the space industry.
-Weir gradually feeds us the details of how the colony works economically and technically: how it makes enough (even too much) oxygen, what they do with the carbon dioxide, how they generate power and smelt the aluminium-rich moon rocks.
-His colony-building seems well thought out and feels very plausible.
+Weir gradually feeds us the details of how the colony works economically and technically: how it makes enough (even too much) oxygen, scrub carbon dioxide, generates power and smelts the aluminium-rich moon rocks.
+His colony-building seems well thought out and plausible.

-As the novel opens, Jazz is desperately trying to reach the airlock; she could die, as a line has ruptured on her secondhand EVA suit.
+As the novel opens, Jazz is desperately trying to reach the airlock, as a line has ruptured on her secondhand EVA suit.
 She’s actually in the middle of taking her EVA test to join the EVA Guild, but Bob will fail her for not checking her suit properly.
-If only she could get in the Guild, she would earn seven times as much taking tourists out on the moon’s surface.
+If only she could get in the Guild, she would earn seven times as much, bring able to take tourists out on the surface.

 …I smelled bullshit in the air.
 Trond had been squirrely and evasive about his reasons for getting into aluminium.
 But it was my ass on the line if something went wrong, not his.
 And if I got caught I’d get exiled to Earth.
 I probably couldn’t stand up on Earth, let alone live there.
 I’d been in lunar gravity since I was six.